lexi-lambda/higher-rank/README.md

 The implementation is divided among the following modules:

+  - `Language.HigherRank.Types` — Holds type definitions used by other modules.
+This module mostly only exists to break module loading cycles between the printer and interpreter/typechecker.

   - `Language.HigherRank.Typecheck` — The core implementation of the typechecker, which contains all of the code that implements the actual paper.
-If you are only interested in the typechecking algorithm and aren’t interested in the interpreter or REPL, you can focus exclusively on this module.
+If you are only interested in the typechecking algorithm and aren’t interested in the interpreter or REPL, you can focus exclusively on this module and `Language.HigherRank.Types`.

   - `Language.HigherRank.Interpret` — Contains the implementation of a very simple interpreter, which evaluates expressions without doing any typechecking.